amekhalifa/amekhalifa.github.io/_pages/about.md

 ======

 My research interests, based on an interdisciplinary approach, span the areas of Mechatronics, Robotics, Control Theory and Artificial Intelligence (AI).
 I have a specific interest in the design, analysis and motion control of robotic systems including:
-* Robust, adaptive, optimal, predictive, cooperative and distributed control;
+* Linear/Nonlinear, Robust, adaptive, optimal, predictive, cooperative and distributed control;
-* Flying/Ground Robots, Aerial/Ground Manipulators, and Multi-robot systems;
+* Homogeneous/Heterogeneous Cooperative Robots;
 * AI-based motion control algorithms.